 Table 3 summarizes the results of the Pearson correlation test related to the relationship of organizational participation with organizational maturity and human resource productivity development.

-3, organizational shown in Table participation has a direct relationship with organizational maturity and human resource productivity; in this regard, research hypothesis 1 is confirmed.
+As shown in Table 3, organizational participation has a direct relationship with organizational maturity and human resource productivity; in this regard, research hypothesis 1 is confirmed.

-Hypothesis 2: There is a relationship between dimensions of organizational participation
+Hypothesis 2: There is a relationship between the dimensions of organizational participation